ReliefApplications/bms_front/README.md

 ## What's here

-This repo is the "master" repo for all BMS-related projects.
+This repo is the "master" repo for all Populus-related projects.
 It hosts the documentation, the frontend and other misc.
 Code for other projects, like the [API](https://github.com/ReliefApplications/bms_api) is hosted in other repositories.